Saurav-pundir/Projects/README.md

 **Snake.py**
-- Its an 2D snake game.
+- Its an 2D snake game (GUI).
 - This game is made in the python progamming language.
 - Packages included (Pygame , Random , Time)
+- Download the necessary files from (apple.png , snake.png )

 **turtle_racing_game.py**